 Step 1: Migrating Your WordPress Site to the New Domain

-In this section, we’ll move the old WordPress site to the new domain using the Bluehost cPanel.
-Once you have your domain name registered and you’ve purchased a web hosting plan from Bluehost, you can log into the Bluehost cPanel to start uploading your old site to the new domain.
+This section will move the old WordPress site to the new domain using the Bluehost cPanel.
+Once you have your domain name registered and purchased a web hosting plan from Bluehost, you can log into the Bluehost cPanel to start uploading your old site to the new domain.
 We’ll break up this step into three parts so it’s easier to follow.

 Create a New Database